NB x GMCL x ECB- Banner-01 1200.png

 19.13.2.

-Weather – Second Innings – Match stopped with less than 20 overs played
+Weather – Second Innings – Match stopped with less the Minimum Overs played

 19.13.2.1.

-then the game will end Abandoned – Incomplete. – in the League 2 points each, in the cup it must go to bowl out.
+The game will end Abandoned – Incomplete. – in the League 2 points each, in the cup it must go to bowl out

 19.14.